 Why service companies should care

-The ABM service module is a software package offshoot of the main, all-in-one accounting program ABM.
+The ABM service manager module is a software package offshoot of the main, all-in-one accounting program ABM.
 Designed by DP Systems specifically for the service industry, it offers a wide variety of features that are invaluable for saving time and money in the running of your business.
 Examples range from a dedicated facility for logging calls, to seamlessly handing end-of-job tasks like invoicing.
 Some of the main benefits that it brings to any small business – or large – are: streamlined administration, high customisability, and ease of use.

 The system is designed to add value to a business by dealing with the paperwork involved in the actual running processes of a field service business.
 It achieves this by cutting down on the resources spent doing administrative tasks; that way, more productivity can be gleamed doing the real money making work, and at a lowered cost.